 Can you elaborate on when you would post one version of video on YouTube, one on Facebook, one on Twitter and another on Instagram?

 When you’re tailoring your video to different platforms, you have to think about what your goals are for that video.
-For example, if you want to drive awareness, YouTube and Facebook are great channels for sharing your main hero video because they make your content shareable and discoverable.
+For example, if you want to drive awareness, YouTube (or Youtube alternatives), and Facebook are great channels for sharing your main hero video because they make your content shareable and discoverable.
 If you’d rather catch people’s attention on social media so you can drive them to your website, you may want to share a teaser/trailer version on Twitter, then link to the hero video on your website.